 - If you buy a Medigap policy during your , the insurance company can’t use any medical answers you give to deny you a Medigap policy or change the price.

 - If you provide evidence that you're entitled to a guaranteed issue right, the insurance company can't use any medical answers you give to deny you a Medigap policy or change the price.

 How to pay for your policy

 It's best to pay by check, money order, or bank draft.
 Make it payable to the insurance company, not the agent.
 If you buy from an agent, get a receipt with the insurance company's name, address, and phone number for your records.
 Some companies may offer electronic funds transfer (automatic payment from checking account or credit card).

 Ask for your policy to become effective when you want coverage to start.
 Generally, Medigap policies begin the first of the month after you apply.
 If, for any reason, the insurance company won't give you the effective date for the month you want, call your State Insurance Department.

 You paid for your policy, but it hasn't started

-If it's been 30 days and you didn't get your Medigap policy, call your insurance company.
+If it's been 30 days and you didn't get your Medigap policy (like your Medigap card or proof of insurance), call your insurance company.